tazria-

 Without those very first words and the ones that followed over the next six days, there’d be no world, no country, and no man to protest that his right to say anything is being denied him.

 There’s good speech and there’s evil speech.
-Our sages maintained that lashon hara, evil speech, and particularly evil speech about other people, is as terrible a sin as idolatry, murder, and incest combined.
+Our sages maintained that lashon hara, particularly evil speech about other people, is as terrible a sin as idolatry, murder, and incest combined.
 Because, just as lashon tov, good speech, can create a universe, lashon hara can potentially destroy one.

-And, just as words spoken reflect our thinking, words spoken shape our thinking.
+Just as words reflect our thinking, words shape our thinking.
 What image do you have in your mind when you hear the word “girl?”
 Is it the same as the image you get when you hear the word “woman?”

 I say that because usually when we say something unkind, we know we’ve done that.
 But how often have we said something about someone else to a third someone, thinking we’re only saying it because we “care about that person?”
 We think that the truth we’re sharing is constructive.
 Usually, it’s not constructive.
 Those words, if they’re spoken at all, would be better shared with the person in question, and in a way that is gentle and loving so that they feel supported rather than attacked.
 It can take some pretty fancy wordsmithing to do that in a truly constructive way.